khoih-prog/NB_Generic/README.md

 #### 2. How to select which Serial port to communicate to NB module

-Select the corresponding `Serial` port to use to communicate (sending AT conmmands and receiving responces) to NB module Remember to connect the board and modem correspondingly.
+Select the corresponding `Serial` port to use to communicate (sending AT conmmands and receiving responses) to NB module Remember to connect the board and modem correspondingly.

 ```cpp